-For more than 30 years, Janet served the Public Service Alliance of Canada, helping workers solve workplace problems, win better wages and improve working conditions.
-She also represented workers on the federal Employment Insurance Appeals Board, and she was granted commenter status in the National Energy Board hearings on the Kinder Morgan pipeline expansion.
+Prior to running for public office, Janet worked in the labour movement.
+She started her career in the Public Service Alliance of Canada in the late ‘70’s.
+She organized members to solve workplace problems, win better wages and improve working conditions.
+More recently she served the BC Federation of Labour as their Director of Political Action.
+In addition, she represented workers on the federal Employment Insurance Appeals Board.
+She was granted commenter status in the National Energy Board hearings on the Kinder Morgan pipeline expansion.

 Janet was a leader in the fight for women’s rights.
-She played a pivotal role in the effort to win pay equity settlements from the federal government and ensuring the voices of women were heard as positions of authority.
-She was founding member of the Everywoman’s Health Centre, and served for several years on its board of directors.
+She played a pivotal role in the campaign to win pay equity settlements from the federal government and in ensuring that the voices of women were heard in positions of authority.
+She was a founding member of the Everywoman’s Health Centre, and served for several years on its board of directors.

 She has been involved in many non-profits, including CoDevelopment Canada, which provides financial aid to workers’ organizations in Latin America, and Toxic Free Canada, an organization instrumental in helping workers and environmentalists work together.

 Janet lives in Burnaby with her husband, Bill Brassington.